 Edward Rowe Snow died in 1982.
 Flying Santa flights continue to this day.

 Thanks to Joe McHugh for his book, The Flying Santa and especially to the Friends of Flying Santa, who celebrate the 89th anniversary this year.
 Also thanks to Gordon Harris of the Ipswich Historical Society for the Ipswich anecdote.
 All photos courtesy Friends of Flying Santa.
-This story was updated in 2017.
+This story was updated in 2018.